tesla809/erc-20-tutorial/README.md

 The purpose of the ERC-20 standard is to make any token implementation interoperable, reusable and composable across any application, like wallets, decentralized exchanges, lending markets and beyond.
 It provides the basic functionality to transfer tokens and allow tokens to be approved, so they can be spent by another on-chain third party.
 This common standard creates the building blocks for Decentralized Finance (DeFi).

+EatTheBlock's video on [Ethereum Tokens: ERC20 Tutorial (transfer, transferFrom, approve...)](https://www.youtube.com/watch?v=o9Ux3xDrkIo) gives an contextual overview which can be used with this tutorial.

 #### The Minumum ERC-20 API

 Below are all the required methods and events needed to implement the ERC-20 standard.
 Again, the ERC-20 standard is just a **common API for fungible assets**.